santina/Master_Thesis_UBC/Shared/README.md

 - GENIAtagger
   - For tagging medical terms.
 - GENIAtagger Python Wrapper
-- LingPipe
-  - For breaking paragraphs into sentences.
 - GraphLab
   - For performing SVD and outputting decomposed matrices
 - CosineSimilarity